-This month’s Recipe Redux theme focuses on road trips.
 Road trips rule the summer.
-And if you’re like me, no road trip is complete without a stash of snacks.
+And if you’re like me, no road trip is complete without a stash of road trip snacks.
 While it’s fun to browse the convenience store for old school treats, it’s often hard to find healthy options at a gas station.
 Solution?
 Pack your own.

 I used a cookie sheet covered in parchment for easy clean up.
 A Silpat® would also work.
 You’ll want to use one or the other unless you have a love for pan scrubbing.
 I don’t.
 In fact, I’d cook way more if it weren’t for the clean up.
 But I digress… check out the recipe below.